probabilityspace01/Probability-Space/content/mag/vol1/index.md

 Almost all problems present here will be original problems contributed by the members.
 The solution to these problems will be uploaded on our Website.

-Those who want to contribute any article or problem , kindly send them to:[probabilityspace01@gmail.com](mailto:probabilityspace01@gmail.com)
+**Those who want to contribute any article or problem , kindly send them to:[probabilityspace01@gmail.com](mailto:probabilityspace01@gmail.com)**

 Note: There have been some articles written before on specific classical problems.
 All such articles will be put together in a single sub-section, in "Probability".

 All the members are encouraged to write articles , not only on specific classical problems, but other aspects of probability or applied sciences as well.
-If needed/interested, one may go through the articles already published on our website.
+If needed/interested, one may go through the articles already published on our website, for that kindly visit the [Sigma Field Section](https://probability-space.netlify.app/blog/).

 One person can write more than one article.
 It is a must to present your references as well, in the article.

+For any further updates please free to connect with us via mail, LinkedIn or Facebook, the links to which you can find @ our website.

 ---